Stage 16 - Dartford Station to Shoreham Station (11.4 miles)

 As you climb take time to turn around and look at the view back towards the village of Eynsford and across the Darent Valley.

-After 300 yards cross the railway (with great care) and continues straight on, uphill and across another large crop field for 420 yards (now going directly west).
+After 300 yards cross the railway (with great care) and continue straight on, uphill and across another large crop field for 420 yards (now going directly west).

 Again, as you climb, look back for a great view of Eynsford Railway Viaduct, the Darent Valley and Eynsford Village.
 A lot of the land around here is chalk based and, with our climate getting hotter, I wouldn-t be surprised to see vineyards sprouting up in the area.